elastic/kibana/TYPESCRIPT.md

 To convert existing code over to TypeScript:
 1. rename the file from `.js` to either `.ts` (if there is no html or jsx in the file) or `.tsx` (if there is).
 2. Ensure eslint is running and installed in the IDE of your choice.
 There will usually be some linter errors after the file rename.
-3. Auto-fix what you can.
+3. Auto fix what you can.
 This will save you a lot of time!
 VSCode can be set to auto fix eslint errors when files are saved.

 ### How to fix common TypeScript errors